AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 All properties exist in the default (delexicalized) version and a lexicalized version (with the `-l` suffix).
 The lexicalized version was used in CrowdFlower tasks.

+The order of the instances is random to allow a simple training/development/test data split.

 ### The domain ###

 The domain is public transport by bus or subway among New York City subway stations